School choice with independent versus consolidated districts: Introduction

-To overcome these technical challenges in preference estimation, our empirical strategy builds on two identifying assumptions.
-Our first assumption is that the observed assignment is stable, which implies that a student's assigned school must be her top choice among her ex-post feasible schools (and vice versa for schools).
-The approach is similar to \cite{fack2019beyond} and \cite{akyol2017preferences}.
-In their settings, ex-post feasible choice sets can be constructed because each student's priority at every school is observed.
-This is not the case in our setting, where students' and schools' feasible choice sets are latent and therefore need to be endogenised to point-identify parameters.
-Our second identifying assumption is that students use undominated strategies, i.e. a school is ranked above another one if the former is preferred to the latter.
-The submitted ROLs then reveal the true partial preference order of students over schools (although they contain no information about the comparison between ranked and unranked alternatives) \citep{haeringer2009constrained}.
-The method is implemented as a Gibbs sampler that imposes bounds on the latent match valuations that are derived from stability and from the observed ROLs.
-This approach generalises the matching estimator, proposed in \cite{Logan2008} and \cite{Menzel2013} for the marriage market, from a one-to-one matching to a many-to-one matching setting, which is suitable for the school admissions problem studied in this paper.
-We test our proposed estimation method in Monte-Carlo simulations, and we find that it yields unbiased estimators for students' preferences and schools' priorities.
-Our estimator is implemented in the open source statistical software R and available online.\footnote{See \href{https://github.com/robertaue/stabest}{github.com/robertaue/stabest}.}
+To overcome these technical challenges in preference estimation, our empirical strategy builds on two identifying assumptions, namely i) the stability of the final assignment, and ii) that students only use strategies that are undominated.
+The combination of these two assumptions still allows for students to skip seemingly unattainable schools, or to truncate their ROL at the bottom, and thus it is still weaker than assuming truthful preference revelation from students.
+Our estimation method is implemented as a Gibbs sampler that imposes bounds on the latent match valuations that are derived from both identifying assumptions.
+This approach generalises the matching estimator proposed by \cite{Logan2008} and \cite{Menzel2013} from a one-to-one to a many-to-one matching setting.
+We test our proposed estimation method in Monte-Carlo simulations, in which students strategically choose their optimal application portfolio, given their equilibrium beliefs about admission probabilities.
+We find that the method yields unbiased estimators for students' preferences and schools' priorities.

 Our main finding is that the consolidated school market in Budapest is advantageous for the majority of students and yields significant welfare gains when compared to the counter-factual situation in which students only attend schools within their home districts.
 This result is robust to whether the counterfactual matching is obtained with reported or estimated students' preferences.
 The welfare gains from school district consolidation are equivalent to attending a school that is five kilometres closer to the students' home address.
 In other words, the average student would be willing to incur an additional travel distance of five kilometres to attend their assigned school in the consolidated market, rather than the counterfactual assigned school in their home district.
+Only a small fraction of students (less than 3\%) are harmed by district consolidation.